pgaljan/productPlanner/README.md

 - columns j-k are completely user-defined
 - the dropdowns are unenforced - to enter a new task, subtask or resource type the value
 - values you enter will be reflected in the list
-- newly declared resources will be flagged as red until added in the resources table (see [editing resources and costs](#resources))
+- newly declared resources will be flagged as red until added in the resources table

 ### Resources
 <img src="https://github.com/user-attachments/assets/240e0fce-41f7-4588-aa62-52c254d5fcff" alt="img" width="300"/>